 - Population (UK): 360,000

 The Red deer is the UK largest land mammal and is found throughout the UK.
-They are one of the UK’s native deer species, (only 2) and migrated to Britain from mainland Europe roughly 11,000 years ago.
+They are one of the UK’s native deer species (there are only 2!) and migrated to Britain from mainland Europe roughly 11,000 years ago.

-When out and about you can easily spot them, from their rusty red colouration and cream rump, the stags (males) will be sporting a large branched set of antlers that will increase in size with age.
+When out and about you can easily spot them, from their rusty red colouration and cream rump, the males (stags) will be sporting a large branched set of antlers that will increase in size with age.
 They usually shed these in the late winter.

-Undoubtedly the breeding season (Sept – Nov) has to be the highlight of the year this is commonly known as the “rut”.
-During this time stags will try and defend a group of hinds, to gain the rights to mate, you should be able to witness, roaring, parallel walking and as a last resort fighting between equally sized stags.
+Undoubtedly the breeding season (Sept – Nov) has to be the highlight of the year.
+This is commonly known as the “rut”.
+During this time stags will try and defend a group of hinds to gain the rights to mate.
+You should be able to witness roaring, parallel walking and possibly fighting between equally sized stags.

 Hinds gives birth to a single calf after an eight-month gestation, between mid-May to mid-July.
 The calves will be born with a spotted coat, which will have moulted after they have weaned